Independent comparisonAll prices in AUD

 Pricing and rates compared

-For payments taken at the counter, Square is the cheaper option: a flat 1.6% against Stripe's 1.7% plus $0.10 per tap.
+For payments taken at the counter, Square is the cheaper option: a flat 1.6% against Stripe's 1.7% plus a small fixed fee per tap.
 Online, the comparison turns on order size.
-Square charges a flat 2.2%, while Stripe charges 1.75% plus $0.30, so above roughly a $55 order Stripe is cheaper, and below it Square's no fixed fee model wins.
-Square also refunds chargebacks for free, where Stripe charges $25.
-Set your in person and online split and your average transaction in the calculator above to see which lands lower for your mix.
+Square charges a flat 2.2%, while Stripe charges 1.7% plus a fixed fee per transaction, so above a certain order value Stripe is cheaper, and below it Square's no fixed fee model wins.
+Square also refunds chargebacks for free, where Stripe charges a per dispute fee.
+Set your in person and online split and your average transaction in the calculator above to see which lands lower for your mix, using the current rates and fees from the comparison table.

 Who each one is built for